michaelloughnane/bitcamp-devops-6-course/responses/00_welcome-issue.md

 📖 See [octokit/rest.js](https://octokit.github.io/rest.js/) for the API client documentation.

-Let's take a closer look at how this action compares to Octokit.
+Now, take a closer look at how this action compares to Octokit.